ulisesrmzroche/sourceday-code-quiz/README.md

 - [] Lint with Rubucop: What I would like to do in a future draft is to keep running it through Rubocop.
 Because I am on an apple m1, the ruby linter on vscode keeps breaking the editor.
 I would run rubocop with a github action, so that it points it out there and I dont have to lint locally.
 If I could do the project again, I'd be writing code against a linter so that it would alert me of code smeells and ugly code before I save it.

 - [ ] Refactor test suite.
 The test suite needs to be refactored.
 It could be using factories instead of raw instantiation.
 There are also some weak tests that were left as placeholders.

+- [] Player should draw card like this `player.draw_cards_from_shoe(2, shoe).
+This should update the card shoe so that the cards drawn are not in the shoe anymore

 ## SPEC